 A Quick Homemade Tool for A Beetle Battle

 Hive Beetles are a pain for many US beekeepers.
 If you live in the south and have bee hives, you have probably met them.
+Are you ready for a beetle battle?

 Even the most mild mannered, even tempered beekeeper will get a kick out of squishing Small Hive Beetles with their hive tool.
 The beetle battle has begun.